Now Available - Indigenous Health Equity webinar recordings

 - From the National Collaborating Centre Environmental Health, a blog post about their new healthy built environment online discussion forum / nouveau forum en ligne sur un environnement bâti sain.

-- From the National Collaborating Centre for Aboriginal Health, a publication: At the interface: Indigenous health practitioners and evidence-based practice / À l'interface : les professionnels de la santé autochtones et la pratique factuelle
+- From the National Collaborating Centre for Indigenous Health: a publication, At the interface: Indigenous health practitioners and evidence-based practice / À l'interface : les professionnels de la santé autochtones et la pratique factuelle

 - From the National Collaborating Centre for Healthy Public Policy, a recorded webinar and slide presentation: How Can We (and Why Should We) Analyze the Ethics of Paternalistic Policies in Public Health? / Comment pouvons-nous (et pourquoi devrions-nous) analyser l'éthique des politiques paternalistes en santé publique?